AnthonySteele/MvcRouteTester/README.md

     public static void HasRoute(RouteCollection routes, string url, string controller, string action) public static void HasRoute(RouteCollection routes, string url, IDictionary<string, string> expectedProps)

 Test that a web route matching the url exists, and that it meets expectations.
-The expectations can be given in different ways.
+The expectations can be given in different ways  - as an anon-typed object, as an IDictionary of names and values, or to just check the controller and action method names.

     public static void NoRoute(RouteCollection routes, string url)